Analysis | How Trump’s electoral loss compares to the prior 11 elections

-Romney was “slaughtered” by Barack Obama in 2012, according to Trump, losing the popular vote by 5 million votes and losing the national vote overall by a bit less than 4 percentage points.
+Romney was “slaughtered” by President Barack Obama in 2012, according to Trump, losing the popular vote by 5 million votes and losing the national vote overall by a bit less than four percentage points.

-Trump lost the popular vote in 2016 by 3 million votes and a bit more than 2 percentage points.
+Trump lost the popular vote in 2016 by 3 million votes and a bit more than two percentage points.
 With results certified in all 50 states, we now know that he lost four years later by more than 7 million votes and about 4.5 percentage points.

 If Romney got slaughtered, Trump got superslaughtered.